-Storage or irritative symptoms
+Storage and irritative symptoms

 |Overflow or paradoxical incontinence – urine overflows from a full bladder uncontrollably even though normal urination can be difficult to start||

-Storage symptoms or overactive bladder(OAB – defined as urgency, with or without urge incontinence, usually with frequency and nocturia) may indicate an underlying chronic medical condition such as obesity diabetes (high glucose levels in the blood), high blood pressure or obstructive sleep apnoea, or be due to the effects of smoking.
+Storage symptoms or overactive bladder(OAB) this condition is also defined as urgency, that may occur with or without urge incontinence, generally with nocturia.
+It might also symbolise an underlying chronic medical condition like high blood pressure, obesity diabetes (high glucose levels in the blood), or obstructive sleep apnoea, or because of the effects of smoking.

 There are also links between LUTS and depression and erectile dysfunction.